-- Check the consistency of the food.
+Check the consistency of the food.
 Does it look like it has melted?
 Ice cream for example, can commonly cause stomach ailments if it has the chance to melt and then bacteria to grow.
-Check the shape (especially on packaged ice creams) to see if it appears to have melted, then been re-frozen.
+Check the shape (especially on packaged ice creams) to see if it appears to have melted and morphed, then been re-frozen.

 Fruit and veggies can pose a risk for illness because the skins can hold onto germs you can't see.
 This can come from soil, feces, unclean hands, or being washed in contaminated water.

 Given this, the safest options for fruits and veggies include those with peels, as this removes potential contaminant “holders” revealing an untouched inside for eating.
 Here are some examples of common fruit & veg options with peels: